-It seems easy to ride a good economic climate, what they call, a bull market.
+Riding a bull market in a good economic climate seems easy.
 All you do is keep checking the key vital signs are there and stay on the bull.
 Full employment and cheap money (that’s easy to borrow) are the key signs I look for.

 If the above is in existence the bull you are riding has momentum left.
 If this changes he might be getting tired and grumpy and you need to prepare to get off.

 In many places around the world these conditions have been in place for a long time.
 In Australia where I live, it has manifested rampant asset inflation over 3 decades now (aside from some minor pullbacks).
 Property, Land, Vehicles, Nostalgia Assets, Gold, Commercial R/E, Franchise prices.
 You name it, everything that isn’t in offical inflation statistics has gone up enormously in price.

 Sidenote: CPI (Consumer Price Inflation) is designed this way to keep it low and reduce it’s volatility.
 By leaving critical stuff out like house prices.
 Wages and interest rates are kept low.
 This is because wages are often indexed or benchmarked against inflation data (e.g. Unions/Employers/Government all watch CPI versus wages) and so are interest rates (by Fed Reserves. e.g. Reserve Bank)

 Cracks in this “Everything Boom” we are in have appeared in the last year or two.
 In Australia our property market pulled back significantly.
 Enough in fact to attract bargain hunters.
 This is the crowd of people who missed the last run, they were out gunned and are now playing catchup football.